-The Office of Academic Innovation (OAI) will serve as the “vision piece” for the College of Osteopathic Medicine of the Pacific (COMP) & COMP Northwest at WesternU, to lay the foundation for a system of efficiency, creativity, and design-based planning.
+The Office of Academic Innovation (OAI) serves as the “vision piece” for the College of Osteopathic Medicine of the Pacific (COMP) & COMP Northwest at WesternU, we aim to lay a foundation of systematic efficiency, creativity, and design-based planning.
 With the boom in areas of technology, genetics, and health delivery systems, there is a growing complexity in medicine and medical education.
 The four OAI components include the Longitudinal Tracks experiential programs, an innovation interest group called isquad, the Med-Ed Innovation Lab, and MOTIV-8, a program that will reach into our communities and help inspire the next generation of physicians.

 The Longitudinal Tracks programs are experiential educational programs that are organized around a specific theme of interest.
 Our current programs have accommodated over 700 students since their inception.
 We now have 7 tracks on each campus, and they are currently pre-clinical elective tracks that provide students opportunities in patient care, community service, scholarly activity, and personalized mentoring by their Track Director.

 The University launched the Center for Innovation in September 2017.
 Since, the launch of iSquad has become a popular student group for innovation.
 Students learn more about innovation, product development, and design thinking. iSquad provides several learning opportunities in design thinking, STEM training, host an entrepreneurship lecture series, and sponsor friendly start-up competitions.